Clinical data publication

 - avoid duplication of clinical trials, foster innovation and encourage development of new medicines;

 - build public trust and confidence in EMA's scientific and decision-making processes;

 - academics and researchers to re-assess clinical data.

-The Agency has developed extensive guidance for industry to facilitate compliance with this policy.
+EMA has developed extensive guidance for industry to facilitate compliance with this policy.

-Under this policy, the Agency publishes the clinical data submitted by pharmaceutical companies to support their request for marketing authorisation, and which are assessed by the Committee for Human Medicinal Products (CHMP).
+The Agency publishes the clinical data submitted by pharmaceutical companies to support their request for marketing authorisation, and which are assessed by the Committee for Human Medicinal Products (CHMP).
 Clinical data normally include: